0xlax/0xlax.github.io/content/posts/rise-of-horizen.md

 {{< image src="/img/cctp.png" alt="CCTP" position="center" >}}

 The above self-explanatory image depicts how CCTP works i.e, providing safe and secure coin transfer invocations between mainchain and the sidechain.
 "Transfer" of coins in this scenario is a process of burning and recreating the coins under different chains (either mainchain to sidechain or vice versa) with same metadata attached regarding the end destinations.
-Just like a regular transactions as in bitcoin and Ethereum, the chains use UTXO but with specific sidechain outfut (for initial transactions).
+Just like a regular transactions as in Bitcoin and Ethereum, the chains use UTXO but with specific sidechain output (for initial transactions).
 A sidechain is a multi-feature customisable chain that runs parallel to the mainchain.

-Basically, a 2-way per protocol that performs 2 operations:
+Basically, a 2-way protocol that performs 2 operations:
-* Foward Transfer
+* Forward Transfer
 * Backward Transfer

 All this might sounds familiar if you have been a cryptodev for a while...
 COSMOS!